-Romania: OMV won lawsuit at ICC6.
-August 2020. / SEE Energy News
+Romania: OMV won lawsuit at ICC, SEE Energy News

 The lawsuit against Romanian Ministry of Environment was filed at the International Chamber of Commerce (ICC) in Paris (ICC).
 Austrian OMV Group, which owns the largest Romanian oil and gas company OMV Petrom, has won this lawsuit.